 - Album Filler: System;start is presumably there to make the tracks add up to eleven, after two other tracks ("Homunculus" and "[HUMAN IS DEAD, MISMATCH]") were cut.

 - Album Title Drop: All the Lights in the Sky appears in the lyrics of "Heaven-Piercing Giga Drill" (although the song predates the album) and the fourth movement of "Bōsōzoku Symphonic", which is appropriately titled the same.

 - Alcohol-Induced Idiocy: For the main Yogscast livestream in 2012, Sparkles* interrupts one part of the livestream by stumbling in utterly plastered before the others have to escort him out.
 It's not the worst example, but it certainly caused the fans to chuckle.

 - Alternate Reality Game: Sparkles* is running one called Digital Haunt.
 According to him, he's been planning it for seven whole years now, and it'll take a fair old while to unravel it.
 More information can be found here.

 - Anti-Love Song: "Shi No Barado" is one.
 Obvious once you realize it's based on Death Note.

 - Arc Words: Modern Synthesis has "lines fade out".

 - Artifact Title: The name "Area 11" made sense when they were making songs about anime.
 Since they started writing songs that aren't anime related, it makes less sense now.

 - Auto-Tune: Present in the singles re-release of "Heaven-Piercing Giga Drill".
-A comment from the band on their video for it says it's a case of Doing It for the Art, not because Sparkles* cannot sing (hear the older versions for proof of that).
+A comment from the band on their video for it says it's a deliberate artistic choice, not because Sparkles* cannot sing (hear the older versions for proof of that).